graycoreio/daffodil/libs/cart-customer/README.md

-# @daffodil/cart
+# @daffodil/cart-customer

-Building and maintaining a model and code for an ecommerce store is complex and mentally taxing. `@daffodil/cart` provides clear interfaces, models, and factories for the frontend of an ecommerce store so that you don't have to.
+`@daffodil/cart-customer` provides customer and auth specific features for the cart.